 ArcGIS Pro provides tools for analyzing surface water and ground water flow.
-Here, we will focus on surface processes and provide an introduction to the hydrology tools available in the Spatial Analyst Toolbox.
+Here, we will focus on surface processes and introduce the hydrology tools available in the Spatial Analyst Toolbox.
 Our goal here will be to derive a variety of hydrologic surfaces and eventually derive watershed boundaries.